shsagir/play-area-sync/docs/rsync.md

 After you confirm that `rsync` would only delete, what you want (otherwise: `--exclude` works also to exclude files which are not in your local file set but remote, and you don't want to remove them from remote), you can go ahead and remove the `-n` option and run again.

-Now, `rsync` wouldn't be if it would give you not at least four different ways to handle deletes: Besides the `--delete` flag, there is also `--delete-before`, `--delete-after`, `--delete-during` and `--delete-delay` (and `--delete-excluded`, but that's another special case in it's own).
+`rsync` even gives you four different ways to handle deletes: Besides the `--delete` flag, there is also `--delete-before`, `--delete-after`, `--delete-during` and `--delete-delay` (and `--delete-excluded`, but that's another special case in it's own).
 Those four variants of `--delete` just let you control when files are removed.
 This is actually quite handy: When thinking larger amounts of changed files to a live website, you might want to use `--delete-after` instead of `--delete-before`, so that first all new files are in place, then obsolete files are removed, which makes it more likely that your website is not "interrupted", when handling a request during the synchronization, which relies on files which would be removed..
 I think you get the gist.

 ## Advanced topics